maliqtaylor/array-lesson/README.md

 ## Introduction
   <details>
     <summary>What is an array? </summary>
-      An array is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
-Or in simpler terms an array is a way to represent lists in programming.
+        `<p>An array is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
+Or in simpler terms an array is a way to represent lists in programming. </p>`
   </details>

 ## Lesson Overview
-  ### By the End of This Lesson We Should be Able to Answer...
+  #### By the End of This Lesson We Should be Able to Answer...
   * Why are arrays useful?
   * How do we create arrays?
   * What is a for loop?